 Toni Cunningham is an avid follower of town government, mother of two girls, Irish, a data junkie, and former Town Meeting Rep for Precinct 3.

-Darcy Dumont is an Amherst town councilor from District 5 and is the lead sponsor of the legislation to establish an Energy and Climate Action Committee.
+Darcy DuMont is a former Amherst town councilor from District 5 and was the lead sponsor of the legislation to establish an Energy and Climate Action Committee.
 She is also on the steering committee of Climate Action Now and a member of Mothers Out Front Pioneer Valley and of Western MA Community Choice Energy.
 She is the mother of two, a lawyer and a retired teacher.
-She may be contacted at Dumontd@amherstma.gov.

 Hilda Greenbaum is a 65-year resident of the Amherst area and a 50-year resident of Amherst, a town meeting member 1975–2018, and a former member of various town boards and committees, including Public Transportation, Assessors, and Zoning Board of Appeals.
 Her particular interests are land use and historic preservation.